asma019/NodeJs-Portfolio-Mehedi-Hasan/DEPLOYMENT_COMPARISON.md

 ---

-## 🏆 Winner for Most Use Cases

-**Cloudflare Pages** offers the best combination of:
-- ✅ Performance (275+ locations)
-- ✅ Free tier (100K requests/day)
-- ✅ Zero cold starts
-- ✅ Easy setup
-- ✅ Unlimited bandwidth
-- ✅ Built-in DDoS protection

-**For this portfolio specifically:** Deploy to Cloudflare Pages via GitHub for the best experience!

----

-**Still can't decide?** Start with Cloudflare Pages or Vercel's free tier, then scale or migrate as needed! 🚀
+**Still can't decide?** Start with Heroku or Vercel's free tier, then scale or migrate as needed! 🚀